 The CIDA accreditation evaluation for the BFA program took place in 2017, and the program was awarded a full six-year term of reaccreditation.
-The next accreditation visit will be in 2023.
+The next accreditation visit will be in 2024, following a one-year extension due to COVID-19.